 The similarities between suspected mass killer Anders Behring Breivik and Oklahoma City bomber Timothy McVeigh are striking.

-Both were good-looking young Caucasians, self-enlisted soldiers in an imagined cosmic war to save Christendom.
+Both were good-looking young white men, self-enlisted soldiers in an imagined cosmic war to save Christendom.
 Both thought their acts of mass destruction would trigger a great battle to rescue society from the liberal forces of multiculturalism that allowed non-Christians and non-whites positions of acceptability.
 Both regretted the loss of life but thought their actions were “necessary.”
 For that they were staunchly unapologetic.
 And both were Christian terrorists.

 Their similarities even extend to the kind of explosive used in their actions.
 Both used a mixture of fuel oil and ammonium nitrate fertilizer; which Breivik said he needed for his farm operations.
 The farm, it turned out, was rented largely because it was a convenient place to test his car bombs.